Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Evaluation

 \subsection{Security}

-To answer \textbf{Q1}, we collected seven libraries from publicized supply-chain security incidents~\cite{ev:eurosec:2022, npm_left_pad_chaos}, the Backstabber's Knife Collection (BKC)~\cite{ohm2020backstabber}, and hand-crafted examples designed to by bypass an LLM's ability to detect malicious code.
-To confirm that \sys successfully eliminates each attack we (1) manually inspected the regenerated libraries to ensure that \sys produces a secure and vulnerability-free implementation, without introducing new vulnerabilities and (2) applied the \ttt{mir-sa} tool~\cite{vasilakis2021mirautomatedquantifiableprivilege} to the regenerated libraries and confirmed that no calls to sensitive APIs (\ie \ttt{eval}, \ttt{require}, \ttt{child\_process.exec}, \etc) were present.
+To answer \textbf{Q1}, we collected ten libraries from publicized supply-chain security incidents~\cite{ev:eurosec:2022, leftpad}, the Backstabber's Knife Collection (BKC)~\cite{ohm2020backstabber}, and hand-crafted examples designed to by bypass an LLM's ability to detect malicious code.
+To confirm that \sys successfully eliminates each attack we manually inspected the regenerated libraries to ensure that \sys produces a secure and vulnerability-free implementation, without introducing new vulnerabilities.
 The following paragraphs present the results of applying \sys to eliminate malicious or vulnerable code.